 The rear panel of the VV7/LP is rather simple.
 On the left you can see the two Hirschmann sockets, they carry the analogue and digital power supply for one line stage each (VV7/LL & VV7/LR).
 The socket labelled “LP on” supplies a control voltage from the VV7/CP that switches the digital circuitry of the line stages on and off.
 “Remote Out” carries the control voltage for switching the rest of my system on and off.
 The Schurter mains socket can be seen on the far right.

 The phono preamplifier played impressively well right after the first switch-on.
 It benefits more than expected from the Jung regulators.
 My decision to make the effort for a Rev. 2 was definitely right.

+The VV7 went into operation today at my system.
 I will now first listen intensively for a while and then make an assessment.
 I don’t use any new components, so it will primarily be an evaluation of the changed topology.

 What I wrote above has been confirmed, the DPV1R2 has benefited more than expected from the power supply (modified Jung regulator).
 With this power supply, the DPV1R2 is at the top of all phono preamps I have heard so far, whether commercial or DIY.

 I had expected that no major audiophile changes compared to the VV5.2 would occur, but that is not the case!
 I still think that if you look at the stages individually there will be no real difference, but the changed topology has done my system more than expected good.
 If one operates a system like mine, one must also use a multi-channel preamplifier, everything else would have gone only half way.

 I am extremely satisfied with the overall result and the subject of preamplifiers is completed for me (for now).